szjiozi/HPML_Project/README.md

 - `model/step{1,2,3}_model/` - LoRA adapters (FP16)
 - `model/step{1,2,3}_model_qlora/` - QLoRA adapters (4-bit NF4)

 **Please note that the model checkpoints are not included in this repository due to size constraints.
-You can download them from the provided link.**
+You can download them from this [link](https://drive.google.com/file/d/14bi0X57HhMNUqoq_1roB36VrY0c425DG/view?pli=1).**

 ---

-## 🛠️ Installation
+## 🛠️ Installation for LongRefiner

 This project uses [`uv`](https://github.com/astral-sh/uv) for fast, reliable package management.